GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

 ### Root Url

-As the home page of the application, we want to display the books persisted when the application starts; those we saved in _BootStrap.groovy_.
+The books persisted when the Grails app starts (_BootStrap.groovy_.) are displayed as the home page of the application.

-We map the home page to be resolved by _BookController_ by modifying _UrlMappings.groovy_
+Map the home page to be resolved by _BookController_ by modifying _UrlMappings.groovy_

 Replace: